 This Accent Table Makeover is just the latest in my list of quick turnaround projects.
 It began the way so many of my projects do… with a trip to the thrift store.
 It was there that I found this sweet little table just sitting there with only a $12.99 price tag stuck on top.
 I absolutely did not need it, but somehow it wound up in my shopping basket anyway!
 I had visions of it painted an airy mint green, with soft pink, hand-painted roses calling attention to the rounded scallops and detailed leg carvings.
-Those visions became reality and this video tutorial shows you every step of the process.
+Those visions became reality and my video tutorial, above, shows you every step of the process.
 If you prefer still photos, continue reading.

 I was so excited to start this Accent Table Makeover, I forgot to take a picture of what it looked like before.
 The closest thing I have to show you, is the picture I took while still in the Goodwill parking lot, because I was texting it to a friend to show her what I found.
 Do you ever do that?
 My poor friends get random pictures of thrift store finds ALL THE TIME!